wp-plugins/validated-field-for-acf/readme.txt

-The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field's uniqueness by `post_type` and `meta_key`, `post_type`, or site wide, as well as marking a field as read-only.
+The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field's uniqueness for all posts by `post_type` and `meta_key`, `post_type`, or site wide, or a single post by meta_key, as well as marking a field as read-only.
+Edit your fields in the ACF Field Group editor and update code using the ACE.js
+IDE with autocomplete and syntax validation.

 = Features =
 1. **Input Masking** - easily set masks on text inputs to ensure data is properly formatted.
 2. **Server Side Validation** - validate the inputs using server side PHP code or regular expressions.
 3. **Uniqueness** - ensure that the value being updated is not already in use.
 4. **Repeater Fields** - validated fields within a [Repeater Field](http://www.advancedcustomfields.com/add-ons/repeater-field/).
-5. **Read Only** - specify a field as read-only allowing it to be displayed but not updated. *BETA*
+5. **Read Only** - specify a field as read-only allowing it to be displayed but not updated.
+6. **WordPress Multi Language** - compatible with multilingual sites using the WPML plugin.
+7. **Conditional Logic** - show and hide validated fields based on the values of other "switch" fields.

 = Compatibility =
 Requires [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) version 4.0 or greater.

 == Installation ==
-1. Download the plugin and extract to the `/wp-content/plugins/` directory
+1. Download the plugin and extract to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure validated fields within the Advanced Custom Fields menus
+3. Configure validated fields within the Advanced Custom Fields menus.

 == Frequently Asked Questions ==
-= I've activated the Validated Field plugin, but nothing happens = Ensure that you have [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) installed, and that it is activated.
+= I've activated the Validated Field plugin, but nothing happens = Ensure that you have [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) installed and that it is activated.
 Validated Field will appear as a new input type in the field group editor.

 = Configuration Options =